TEAM10523/singularityRobot/README.md

-A FRC robot code structure developed my team 10523
+A FRC robot code structure